rmorgan001/SimScope/README.md

 If you want to use this project to create your own telescope driver there are a number of steps needed.
 1. Recommend to copy the solution to another work location
 2. Remove the Benchmarks and Unit Projects, unless you wan to keep them.
 3. Change all the project names and namespaces to new names.
 I recommend you keep the word ASCOM as the first part of the driver project.
 Preface the other project names with your own.
+4. Setup the project references and usings with new names.

 ```
 ASCOM.MyDriver.Telescope